Essays, prize-winning pieces, and a Substack.

 A theoretical physicist observes his son's mental bootstrap.
 Following a little language machine from first principles โ physics, fatherhood, and the algebra of mind.
 New, ongoing, and written in the margins of everything else.

-Read PDF โA pedagogical proto-textbook (co-authored with Denys Bondar and Andrii Sotnikov)
+Read โA pedagogical proto-textbook (co-authored with Denys Bondar and Andrii Sotnikov)

 arXiv:2509.20403There are more fragments, drafts, and documents that have not yet been excavated from various hard drives.
 They will appear here when they do.